basilicom/koality-bundle/README.md

     "status": "fail",
     "output": "The health check failed.",
     "checks": {
-        "space_used_check": {
-            "status": "pass",
-            "output": "Enough space left on device.
-69% used (\/).", "description": "Space used on storage server",
-            "observedValue": 0.69,
-            "observedUnit": "percent",
-            "metricType": "time_series_percent",
-            "observedValuePrecision": 2,
-            "limit": 0.95,
-            "limitType": "max"
-        },
-        "orders_per_hour_check": {
+        "orders_per_time_interval": {
-            "status": "pass",
+            "status": "fail",
-            "output": "Count of orders during the last hour", "description": "Shows count of orders during the last hour", "observedValue": 23,
+            "output": "Count of orders during the specified time interval is below threshold of: 1000", "description": "Shows count of orders during the last 24 hour(s)", "observedValue": 0,
             "observedUnit": "Orders",
             "metricType": "time_series_numeric",
             "observedValuePrecision": 2
         },
-        "server_uptime_check": {
+        "debug_mode_enabled_check": {
             "status": "fail",
-            "output": "Servers uptime is too high (2 years 11 days 8 hours 47 minutes)", "description": "Shows the server uptime.
-Gives warning, if Limit is exceeded.", "observedValue": 0,
+            "output": "Debug mode is ON",
+            "description": "Indicates whether debug mode is enabled.", "observedValue": 0,
             "metricType": "time_series_percent",
             "observedUnit": "percent"
+        },
+        "maintenance_worker_running_check": {
+            "status": "fail",
+            "output": "Maintenance Job wasn't executed within the last hour", "description": "Indicates whether maintenance jobs where running within last hour", "observedValue": 0,
+            "metricType": "time_series_percent",
+            "observedUnit": "percent"
+        },

+        ...

     }
 }
-}
 ```

 ### Metrics

 The following Metrics are implemented yet

+#### Server Metrics

-- **SpaceUsedCheck** - this check fails if the amount of space left on device is below 5% .
+- **SpaceUsedCheck** - this check fails if the amount of space left on device is below de defined limit.
 - **UptimeCheck** - this check fails if the defined uptime is exceeded (1 year per Default).
+- **ContainerIsRunningCheck** - this check fails if the defined container isn't running.

+#### Business (Pimcore) Metrics

-- **OrdersPerHourCheck** - this check measures the number of orders in the past hour.
+- **OrdersPerTimeIntervalCheck** - this check measures the number of new orders during a certain time interval.
+It will fail, if the provided threshold isn't reached.
+- **NewCartsPerTimeIntervalCheck** - this check measures the number of new carts during a certain time interval.
+- **MaintenanceWorkerRunningCheck** - this check provides information on whether the maintenance job has been completed during the past hour.
+- **DebugModeEnabledCheck** - this check indicates whether debug mode is on.

 ### TODO

 Add more Pimcore eCommerce Specific Metrics like
 - Minimum number of active products (to detect import failures)
-- Add possibility to configure the individual tests (via xml config file?)
+- Check for Pimcore Update
+- Login attempts during specified time period
 - tbc.